Safe ways to remove Copilot from Windows applications

 What you see

-Copilot keeps reappearing after updates, and the side panel, taskbar button, or Start menu entry stays glued to Windows like a bad smell.
-I have removed Microsoft Copilot from Windows on a few machines, and the cleanest result comes from checking the policy layer first, then the registry, then the app package if it is still hanging around.
+Copilot keeps coming back after updates, and the side panel, taskbar button, or Start menu entry stays stuck on Windows.
+I have removed Microsoft Copilot from a few machines, and the cleanest result comes from checking the policy layer first, then the registry, then the app package if it is still there.

 Where it happens

 The exact spot depends on the Windows build.
-On Windows 11 Pro and Enterprise, the cleanest control point is group policy.
+On Windows 11 Pro and Enterprise, group policy is the cleanest control point.
 On Home, I use registry tweaks instead.
-If Copilot is still showing as a pinned app or a shell entry after that, it is usually a leftover app component or a feature flag that was not fully switched off.
+If Copilot still shows as a pinned app or shell entry after that, it is usually a leftover app component or a feature flag that was not fully switched off.

 The main mistake is attacking random bits of Windows bloat removal without checking what actually controls Copilot on that box.
 Remove the wrong thing and you get a mess, not a result.